-Patient-reported outcome (PRO) tools for the shoulder generally evaluate a patient’s pain, current satisfaction level with their shoulder, and the joint’s overall functionality.
+Patient-reported outcome (PRO) measures for the shoulder generally evaluate a patient’s pain, current satisfaction level with their shoulder, and the joint’s overall functionality.

 The majority of reporting tools on the market contain these elements or a variation of them, but some researchers and clinicians feel that none of them adequately assess each measure on its own .
 The Penn Shoulder Score (PSS) is a PRO tool that was developed in 1999 to try to address these perceived deficiencies.